Ballarat Termite Control & Treatment

-Termites can cause significant destruction and devestation and it is incredibly important that any termite (white ant) problem is addressed by a qualified and experienced pest controller.
-RID Pest Control are termite specialists who can manage any termite infestation backed by our lifetime of experience dealing with active termite attack.
+Termites can cause significant destruction and devastation and it is incredibly important that any termite problem (aka. white ants) is addressed by a qualified and experienced pest controller.
+RID Pest Control are termite specialists who can manage any termite infestation backed by our lifetime of experience dealing with active termite infestation and attack.

 If you think you have an active termite infestation please don’t delay and get in contact NOW.
 We treat active infestations seriously and will schedule a priority appointment to ensure we can stop them in their tracks as fast as possible because we know the devastation termites can cause in a relatively short time.